30 Crucial B2B Marketing Statistics For 2023

 In fact, most marketers are publishing new content in the form of videos, blog posts, or podcast episodes on a weekly basis.
 And many publish a new piece of content every single day.

 “Writing a blog post” isn’t as easy as it used to be.
 On average, it takes almost four hours to write a single blog post.
-That’s up 65% from just six years ago.
+That’s an extra 23 minutes from just five years ago.

 And in many cases, B2B content takes longer to write.
 There’s usually more research.
 More data.
 And more polish that needs to be done.